JanssenQu/COMP307-Project/README.md

 ## Course Competition

-Our website placed top 3!
+Our website placed top 3 among all students!